 Sound and Science

-“Sound and Science” was made for the 2014 Grand Rapids Michigan ArtPrize competition.
-The team’s original idea was to produce something that was pure Michigan by coupling the skills of our Master Luthiers with the shop’s technology and innovation.
+“Sound and Science” was made for the 2014 Grand Rapids Michigan ArtPrize celebration.
+The team’s original idea was to produce something that was pure Michigan by coupling the skills of our Luthiers with the shop’s technology and innovation.
 The Galloup Sound Profiling Software would be used to analyze the tone woods, the CNC would cut the guitar to the exact specifications for tone, response and appearance as determined by the software, then it would all be skillfully crafted by the team.

 It was going to be a simple guitar with a few inlays but as all things associated with the Galloup Studios have a tendency to do, it spiraled out of control from there.
 The outcome was a guitar (of course) made from Michigan maple, that was a replica of the arch top guitars made in Kalamazoo Michigan, with some of Grand Rapids most famous icons inlaid into the peg head and fret board.
 It also included a beautiful custom made display case built “in-house” as well.

 The whole project is a real testament to man and machine but the best part of the story?
 Utilizing the Galloup Sound Profiling Software to tune and pitch the top and back was so successful it opened up an entirely new approach to guitar building.
 The science of sound is a story of innovation that continues to evolve at Galloup Guitars today.

 What the team wanted to do was depict the artistic development of Grand Rapids itself in an impressionistic pictorial for the viewer to experience.

 Once fished the story told was simplistic by design so the viewer could fill in the gaps remembering their personal journey through a piece of Grand Rapids history.